tobysmith568-university/SOFT-356_Model_Loader/README.md

 ### Functionality

-When the program opens you should see an empty window showing only the configured background colour, by default this is a pale blue.
+When the program opens you should see an empty window showing only the configured background colour, by default, this is a pale blue.
 To add a model you need to press the `NewModel (N)` key.
-This will take the context away from the OpenGL window and back to the console window where it will prompt you for a file path to a model; the path can be absolute or relative to the .exe.
+This will take the context away from the OpenGL window and back to the console window where it will prompt you for a file path to a model; the path can be absolute or relative to the `.exe`.
 On pressing enter, the context will then return to the OpenGL window.
-If the model is larger in size then the program will lock up while it loads in the new model.
+If the model is large then the program will lock up while it loads in the new model.
 On a modern machine, files like [creeper.obj](ModelLoader/Obj/Creeper.obj) should instantly, files like [low_poly_boat.obj](ModelLoader/Obj/low_poly_boat.obj) should take around 10 seconds, and files like [low_poly_boat.dae](ModelLoader/Dae/low_poly_boat.dae) should take just over 2 minutes.

-Any model which is loaded into the scene can be manipulated while it is the current active model.
+Any model which is loaded into the scene can be manipulated while it is the currently active model.
 The `FirstModel (1)`, `SecondModel (2)` etc., keybindings can be used to swap the active model.
-Those 9 key bindings reprent the first 9 models which are loaded into the scene, should there be more than 9 models loaded into the scene at a single time then any aditional models past the 9th cannot be manipulated.
+Those 9 key bindings represent the first 9 models which are loaded into the scene, should there be more than 9 models loaded into the scene at a single time then any additional models past the 9th cannot be manipulated.

 The `DeleteModel (Delete)` key binding can be used to remove models from the scene.
-It will always remove the model which was most recenly added, not the currently active model.
+It will always remove the model which was most recently added, not the currently active model.

 The `Reset (R)` key binding can be used to reset the position, rotation, and scale of the currently active model.

 The `SaveModelAsBasic (F1)` key binding can be used to export the currently active model into a file format I have developed called a `.basic`.
-Pressing this key binding will switch the context to the console window where it will ask you to enter a file loction for where the model should be saved to; this path can be absolute or relative to the exe.
+Pressing this key binding will switch the context to the console window where it will ask you to enter a file location for where the model should be saved to; this path can be absolute or relative to the `.exe`.
 Please note that exporting will overwrite any existing file with the same name without warning.
 The file location you supply needs to contain the `.basic` file extension.
-Once a file has been exported it can be re-inported like any other `.obj` or .dae`.
+Once a file has been exported it can be re-imported like any other `.obj` or .dae`.

 ## Code Structure

 ### Utilities

-Large amounts of funtionality within the program is broken down and encapulated within stateless utility classes:
+Large amounts of functionality within the program is broken down and encapsulated within stateless utility classes:
 - `ConfigUtil` - used to read from the config.dat file
 - `ConsoleUtil` - used to read from and write to the console window
 - `FileUtils` - many different actions for interacting with files, folder, and file paths